nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 Once the competition was over, everyone shared code and notes, and a number of lively conversations took place on how to do even better.

-I'm not going into these entries in more detail, but you should definitely check them out.
-There's some very cool stuff in them!
+I won't be reviewing them here.
+You should check them out yourself -- there's some really cool stuff in them:

-You can find these entries here:

 - [Philip - 33 bytes](https://gist.github.com/fsphil/05deaa06804b9b2054260b616cafed4b)
 - [Philip - 32 bytes](https://gist.github.com/fsphil/01bda1a9dd58c219002ddd6e18b36c3f)